Sajid Javid: Immigrants must learn English

 Mr Javid also expressed concern about allegations of a plot by Muslim radicals to "Islamise" state schools in Birmingham.

-He went on to say that the "vast majority" of immigrants wanted to integrate with the rest of society in the UK.'Not new'
+He went on to say that the "vast majority" of immigrants wanted to integrate with the rest of society in the UK.

 Mr Javid is the first Asian male in the cabinet, after Baroness Warsi became the first Muslim female in her role as co-chairman of the Conservative Party.